Vault-of-Jok3r/Casino-Directory/README.md

 Forget money: in this casino, your personal files are the currency.
 Test your luck, defy the odds and dare to risk everything... or lose everything.
 Every decision counts, and every gamble could have unexpected consequences!
 Good luck ! 🍀🃏

+<u>Available games :</u>

+   🃏  Folder Roulette
+   🃏  Roulette of Fate
+   🃏  Head or Tails

+Some new games will appear soon.

-*The games can delete your root file.
+*WARNING : The games can delete your root file.
 At your own risks.*

 ## Prerequisites